Serving all people by providing personalized health and wellness through exemplary care, education and research.

-You have been diagnosed with testicular cancer, the abnormal and uncontrolled growth of cells in the testicles.
-Surgery is the most common treatment for testicular cancer.
-Chemotherapy, radiation therapy, and bone marrow transplant are also options.
-This sheet helps you remember how to care for yourself after surgery, radiation, and chemotherapy.
+You have been diagnosed with testicular cancer.
+This is the uncontrolled growth of abnormal cells in the testicles.
+Surgery is the most common treatment.
+Chemotherapy, radiation therapy, and bone marrow transplant are also choices.
+This sheet will help you learn how to care for yourself after surgery, radiation, and chemotherapy.

 Here’s what to do at home after surgery for testicular cancer.

 Shower as desired.
-But don’t swim or use a bathtub or hot tub until your doctor says it’s OK.
+But don’t swim or use a bathtub or hot tub until your healthcare provider says it’s OK.

 Keep your incision clean and dry.

 Wash your incision gently with mild soap and warm water.
-Avoid scrubbing the incision.
+Don't scrub the incision.

 Don’t worry if you feel more tired than usual.
 Fatigue and weakness are common for a few weeks after this surgery.

 Listen to your body.
 If an activity causes pain, stop.

 Limit your activity to short walks.
 Gradually increase your pace and distance as you feel able.